arfathpasha/sample_project_template/README.md

 # sample_project_template

 This is a template repo that contains all the hooks needed for building, testing, continuous integration and coverage reporting.
-This template may be used for creating other repos/projects on github.
+This template may be used as a baseline for creating other repos/projects on github.

 Build status:
 master:  [![Build Status](https://travis-ci.org/arfathpasha/sample_project_template.svg?branch=master)](https://travis-ci.org/arfathpasha/sample_project_template)